 Points: To encourage people to play, points are awarded as follows: 2 points for playing a match 1 point for each game won and 3 points for winning the match.
 If you play all of your matches you will be awarded an additional 2 bonus points.

 Arranging Games: Players organise their own games.
 Players often find that booking a court then sending an email to all of the players in their division, using the BoxLeague facility (https://boxleague.net/Email.aspx), is one of the best ways to arrange games.
 If there are no takers then the court date & time can be changed and another email sent.
 The ‘WhatsApp’ app uses phone numbers instead of email & is another popular way of contacting players.
-Please always remember to cancel courts, if your plans change.
+Arranging doubles matches will require players to be particularly pro-active.
+Please always remember to cancel courts, if your plans or the weather change.

-Joining the Dean BoxLeague: The BoxLeague database is website based as opposed to a phone app.
+Joining the MSTBL and/or DTBL: The BoxLeague databases run on an external website.
 To join, contact the administrator (via the contacts page) who will enter your details into the BoxLeague system and allocate you a login name.
 Once you receive an email from BoxLeague (check your spam folder) click on the link and login at BoxLeague .
 Click on the ‘My Profile’ tab to change your password & add your contact details.
 Rather than expect everyone, including team-standard players, to start in the bottom division and work their way up, players wishing to join/rejoin should contact the administrator & indicate which division you hope to join/re-join.
 Assume 10 divisions with division ‘A’ being the strongest.
-There is scope by the administrator of promoting/demoting players who find themselves too low/high in the league.
+There is scope by the administrator of promoting/demoting players who find themselves too low/high in the league e.g. if a player is winning most of their games 9-0.
+New players can be added in, mid-way through the leagues, provided there are at least 4 weeks left to run.

-For further information please contact the Singles Tennis Box League administrator via the contacts page.
+For further information please contact the MSTBL & DTBL administrator via the contacts page.

 Other Tennis Events